zgock999/openwrt/README.md

 - [x] Planex VR500 (add support / patches provided by [srchack](https://github.com/srchack))

 ## Compiled firmware
-Compiled firmwares of the LEDE-Project is not published yet.
+Compiled firmwares of this repository is not published yet.

 ## Install
 Please refer to the [OpenWrt][] Wiki.